A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

-\textbf{Reward.} At each decision time $t_i^{(n)}$, we attribute to intersection agent $i$ a scalar reward $r_i(t_i^{(n)})\in\mathbb{R}$ that evaluates the performance delivered at and around $i$.
-Because the effects of a signal change take effect with latency, this evaluation is computed after a fixed delay and assigned back to the decision taken at $t$.
-The signal is defined over the intersection agent’s operating context.
+\textbf{Reward.} At each decision time $t_i^{(n)}$, we attribute to intersection agent $i$ a scalar reward $r_i(t_i^{(n)})\in\mathbb{R}$ that reflects the performance delivered at $i$ and $\mathcal{R}(i)$.
+Because the outcomes of an executed action take effect with latency, this evaluation is computed after a delay and assigned back to the decision taken at $t$.
 Without committing to a specific shaping, $r_i(t_i^{(n)})$ should be read as an aggregation aligned with congestion mitigation and efficient discharge.
-The designated regional agent for $\mathcal{R}(i)$ uses these delayed rewards along with the observed states and chosen actions to improve decision making for long-horizon performance.
+The designated regional agent for $i$ uses these delayed rewards along with the observed states and chosen actions to improve decision making for long-horizon performance.